 This was a two platform station on a raised section of line.
 The line remains open.

-The station opened in 1870 as a terminus for the Glasgow and Coatbridge Railway while the College [1st] terminus station was completed.
+The station opened in 1870 as a terminus for the Glasgow and Coatbridge Branch (North British Railway) while the College [1st] terminus station was completed.

 Glasgow St Enoch

 St Enoch [Subway]

 | St Johns Junction|